nicholasray/navpush/README.md

               {
                 // The exported Hamburger component is added for convenience, but you can use whatever
                 // component you would like to trigger the open menu as long
-                // as it calls the toggle callback
+                // as it calls the toggle callback.
               }
               <Hamburger onClick={ toggle } />
             </header>
           );
         } }
         nav={ ( isOpen, toggle ) => {
-          // place all your nav content here.
+          // Place all your nav content here.
 You can also include a close
           // button and pass it the toggle callback to close the menu. return (
             <div>